jgerstmayr/EXUDYN/README.rst

 Johannes Gerstmayr.
 Exudyn -- A C++ based Python package for flexible multibody systems.
 Multibody System Dynamics, 2023. `https://doi.org/10.1007/s11044-023-09937-1 <https://doi.org/10.1007/s11044-023-09937-1>`_

-Due to limitations for complex formulas, images and references in .rst files, some details are only available in theDoc.pdf, see the `github page of Exudyn <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_!
+Due to limitations for complex formulas, images and references in .rst files, some (small) details are only available in theDoc.pdf, see the `github page of Exudyn <https://github.com/jgerstmayr/EXUDYN/blob/master/docs/theDoc/theDoc.pdf>`_!
 There may also be some conversion errors in the auto-generated html pages.

 For license, see LICENSE.txt in the root github folder on github!

 In addition to the tutorial in the documentation, many ( **250+** ) examples can be downloaded on github under main/pythonDev/Examples and main/pythonDev/TestModels .
 They are also on ReadTheDocs.

+Note that **ChatGPT** and other large language models know Exudyn quite well.
+They are able to build parts of your code or even full models, see `https://doi.org/10.1007/s11044-023-09962-0 <https://doi.org/10.1007/s11044-023-09962-0>`_

 Tutorial videos ( **new Feb 2024** )can be found in the `youtube channel of Exudyn <https://www.youtube.com/playlist?list=PLZduTa9mdcmOh5KVUqatD9GzVg_jtl6fx>`_ !